 Luckily, a little internet research brought us to Leault Farm and their daily* sheepdog demonstration in the Scottish Highlands.

-(Note: Leault Farm stopped doing their sheepdog demonstrations until further notice in the wake of the COVID-19 pandemic.
+(May 2022: Leault Farm stopped doing their sheepdog demonstrations in the wake of the COVID-19 pandemic.
 They now have a new website and have indicated that demonstrations will be starting back up in “spring 2022,” but make sure to double-check before making plans.)